RHIT-CSSE/csse332/labs/lab09/index.md

 So what we need to start with is a way to save the current execution thread running on the CPU into memory, switch to a different execution thread, and then later restore that old process.
-We could write all that in assembly, but luckily there are some handy unix functions that do that kind of thing.
+We could write all that in assembly, but luckily there are some handy Unix functions that do that kind of thing.

 | Function      | Description                                                                                 |
 | :------------ | ------------------------------------------------------------------------------------------- |